 North Delta Fish Passage and Entrainment

 In the north Delta, migrating fish have multiple potential pathways as they move upstream into the Sacramento or San Joaquin River systems.
 Marston et al. (2012) studied stray rates for immigrating San Joaquin River Basin adult salmon that stray into the Sacramento River Basin.
 Results indicated that it was unclear whether reduced San Joaquin River pulse flows or elevated south Delta exports caused increased stray rates.
 The Delta Cross Channel (DCC), when open, can entrain fish into the interior Delta from the Sacramento River as they emigrate.
 The opening of the DCC when salmon are returning to spawn to the Mokelumne and Cosumnes Rivers is believed to lead to increased straying of these fish into the American and Sacramento Rivers because of confusion over olfactory cues associated with Sacramento River water flow (through the DCC) into the lower forks of the Mokelumne River.
 Experimental DCC closures during the fall-run Chinook salmon migration season for selected days, coupled with pulsed flow releases from reservoirs on the Mokelumne River, have been implemented to reduce straying rates of returning adults.
 These closures have corresponded with reduced recoveries of Mokelumne River Hatchery fish in the American River system and increased returns to the Mokelumne River Hatchery (East Bay Municipal Utility District 2012).

+Migrating adult salmon and sturgeon may also enter the Yolo Bypass via the Cache Slough complex and toe drain, where they may become stranded.
+See section 11.2.3.3 for a discussion of the Yolo Bypass.

 Water quality can also affect fish passage in the north Delta.
 Water quality in the mainstem Sacramento River and its distributary sloughs can be poor at times during summer, creating conditions that may stress migrating fish or even impede migration.
 These conditions include low DO and high water temperatures.
 For adult Chinook salmon, DO concentration less than 3 to 5 milligrams per liter (mg/L) can impede migration (Hallock et al. 1970), as can mean daily water temperatures of 70 degrees Fahrenheit (°F) to 73°F (approximately 21°C to 23°C), depending on whether water temperatures are rising or falling (Strange 2010).
 DO levels are generally greater than 5 mg/L throughout the Delta, but water temperatures can exceed these thresholds during summer and fall.
 Contaminants at concentrations that have been detected in the Delta have also been found to impair olfactory responses in many fish, which can lead to straying (Fong et al. 2016; Sandahl et al. 2007; Tierney et al. 2010).